KamalMaktari/Tourist-Weather-App/README.md

 # Tourist Weather App

-The Tourist Weather App provides travelers with real-time weather information and forecasts to help them plan their trips effectively, ensuring they make the most of their travel experience.
+The Tourist Weather App provides tourists with real-time weather information and forecasts, along with details on local attractions and events, helping them plan their trips effectively and enhance their travel experience.

 ## Local Deployment